python-pillow/Pillow/README.rst

 Mac OS X
 ++++++++

-**We don't currently provide binaries for OS X.** So you'll need XCode to install Pillow.
+**We do not provide binaries for OS X.** So you'll need XCode to install Pillow.
 (XCode 4.2 on 10.6 will work with the Official Python binary distribution.
 Otherwise, use whatever XCode you used to compile Python.)

 The easiest way to install the prerequisites is via `Homebrew <http://mxcl.github.com/homebrew/>`_.
 After you install Homebrew, run::